A day of dread is now a day of celebration.

 #19.
-He asks passer-by’s to take our picture.
+He asks random starngers to take our picture.
 Photo by: a stranger

 #20.
-He teaches our kids the true meaning of what it is to be #badass.
-Again, don’t mess.
+He continually aims at teaching our kids the true meaning of what it is to be a good human.
+Don’t mess.
 Photo by: Aengus Finnan

 #21.
 He is a kid at heart, who loves kids, even those who aren’t his own and keeps them entertained for hours.
 Which is why I don’t think #14 is such a big deal.
 ‘Sayin.